dentarg/auth0-blog/post-cheat-sheet.markdown

 1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new client](https://manage.auth0.com/#/clients/create)" button.
 2. Name your new app, select "Single Page Web Applications", and click the "Create" button.
 3. In the **Settings** for your new Auth0 client app, add `http://localhost:[PORT]/callback` to the **Allowed Callback URLs**.
-4. Scroll down to the bottom of the **Settings** section and click "Show Advanced Settings".
-Choose the **OAuth** tab and verify that the **JsonWebToken Signature Algorithm** is set to `RS256`.
-5. Click the "Save Changes" button.
+4. Click the "Save Changes" button.
-6. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
+5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Client** options under the **Connections** tab.
 The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.

+> Note: On the **OAuth** tab of **Advanced Settings** (at the bottom of the **Settings** section) you can see the **JsonWebToken Signature Algorithm** is set to `RS256`.
+This is now the default, [read more about RS256 vs HS256 here](https://community.auth0.com/questions/6942/jwt-signing-algorithms-rs256-vs-hs256).

 ### Set Up an API